jamsocket/plane/README.md

 you are interested in being an early adopter, though, feel free to open an issue or email me at [hi@driftingin.space](mailto:hi@driftingin.space).

+## Use cases

+Spawner is intended for cases where a web app needs a dedicated, stateful back-end to talk to for the duration of a session.
+One area where this approach is currently common is web-based IDEs like [GitHub Codespaces](https://github.com/features/codespaces), which spin up a container for each user to run code in.
+It's also useful as a back-end for real-time collaboration, when the document state is non-trivial and needs more than just a relay server (see e.g.
+[Figma's description](https://www.figma.com/blog/rust-in-production-at-figma/) of how they run one process per active document.)
+By making it low-stakes to experiment with this architecture, my hope is that Spawner will help developers discover new use-cases, like loading a large dataset into system or GPU memory to allow real-time interactive data exploration.

+Depending on your needs, it may also make sense as a back-end for games and virtual spaces, but also see [Agones](https://agones.dev/site/) for that use case.

 ## How it works

 ### Service Creation